• Skip to main content

 Mini Pumpkin Spice Muffins with a Maple Syrup Drizzle

-The maple syrup drizzle on these little mini muffins is something awesome, true story.
-Real Canadian maple syrup is stirred into some icing sugar with a pinch of cinnamon and a touch of Madagascan bourbon vanilla bean paste.
+The maple syrup drizzle on these little mini muffins is awesome — true story.
+Real Canadian maple syrup is stirred into icing sugar with a pinch of cinnamon and a touch of Madagascan bourbon vanilla bean paste.

 So…. very…. good!